babaganosch/nes_emulator/README.md

 The DMA timing on APU DMC access is not really implemented.
 On Battletoads, text and logos on the title screen is a little weird, and audio seems a little off when playing the game.

 ## Usage
+After compiling, the binary will end up in the `bin/` directory.
 ```bash
 $ nesscape <rom_path> <flag>
 Flags: